Partners In Health: Ebola response in West Africa

 In late 2014, PIH heeded calls from the governments of Liberia and Sierra Leone, and other international partners, to join the fight against Ebola in West Africa.
 Although PIH is not an emergency response organization, they felt the moral obligation to join the response, given the unprecedented nature of the outbreak in West Africa.

 Sierra Leone

 PIH arrived in Sierra Leone at a time when the situation was worsening.
 The organization sought to quickly respond to the outbreak.
-They began in Port Loko District at the Maforki Ebola Treatment Unit and scaled up from there to provide clinical care at 16 facilities across 4 districts, while managing a network of Ebola response community health workers, providing surveillance, support and referrals in rural communities.
+They began in Port Loko District at the Maforki Ebola Treatment Unit and scaled up from there to provide clinical care at 16 facilities across 4 districts at the peak, while managing a network of Ebola response community health workers, providing surveillance, support and referrals in rural communities.

 The organization took a health systems strengthening approach and aimed to work together with government entities to support the response to the outbreak.
 As Ebola was brought under control, PIH shifted to support the Ministry of Health in rebuilding its health system.
 Today PIH's Sierra Leone program is focused on raising the standard of care through programs in Kono and Port Loko Districts, with a focus on maternal health, HIV/TB and Ebola survivor care.
+PIH currently supports six health facilities across three districts in Sierra Leone.